tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

 ### Effects of Changes in Ventilation

-* Hypoventilation -> ↑CO2 Retention -> Acidemia
+* Hypoventilation leads to ineffective clearance of CO2--> ↑CO2 retention in the arterial blod -> Acidemia --> lowered pH
-* Hyperventilation -> ↓CO2 Retention -> Alkalemia
+* Hyperventilation leads to too much clearance of CO2-> ↓CO2 in the arterial blood -> Alkalemia--> increased pH

-### Influence of Non-Respiratory Acid Base Disturbances on the Respiratory System
+### Influence of Non-Respiratory Acid Base Disturbances ("Metabolic Disturbances") on the Respiratory System

-* Non-respiratory Acidosis -> Increased Ventilation
+* Non-respiratory Acidosis [Metabolic Acidosis] -> Respiratory system attempts to compensate by "blowing off" CO2--> patient presents with increased ventilation
-* Non-respiratory Alkalosis -> Decreased Ventilation
+* Non-respiratory Alkalosis [Metabolic Alkalosis] -> Respiratory system attempts to compensate by retaining CO2--> patient presents with decreased ventilation

 # Question 5
 What is the effect of Hypoventilation?